-A convicted felon serving time in Texas has confessed to the cold case killing of a woman out for a jog in California over 25 years ago, prosecutors said.
+A convicted felon serving time in Texas confessed to the cold case killing of a woman out for a jog in California almost 30 years ago, prosecutors said.

-On July 26, police in Redding, announced James Earl Watkins, 43, pleaded guilty to the first-degree murder of Christine Susan Munro, a 37-year-old nurse and mother of four, along the Sacramento River Trail in June 1995.
+Police in Redding said James Earl Watkins pleaded guilty to the first-degree murder of Christine Susan Munro, a 37-year-old nurse and mother of four, along the Sacramento River Trail in June 1995.
 He also admitted to three special allegations for kindapping, robbery and lying in wait.

 DNA found under the victim’s fingernails linked him to the cold case last year, the Redding Police Department said.

-Watkins faces up to three life sentences without parole when he is sentenced in California's Shasta County Superior Court on Aug.
-25, KIRO-TV reported.
+Watkins, now 45, was sentenced to life in prison without parole in California's Shasta County Superior Court, KIRO-TV reported.

 At the time of the DNA match, Watkins was serving a 14-year sentence in a Texas state prison for robbery.